Sobak/scrawler/docs/blocks/logwriter.md

 Finally, Scrawler follows [PSR-3][PSR-3] so you can utilize various popular logger implementations for PHP, like Monolog.

-> **Note:** when using third-party loggers it's advisable to Scrawler's abbility
+> **Note:** when using third-party loggers it's advisable to use Scrawler's ability
-> to set verbosity level, even if the external library has such capability, so
+> to set verbosity level, even if the external library has such capability, so that
-> that handling is consistent.
+> handling is consistent.

 Log writers are registered using `addLogWriter()` method on the main `Configuration` class.